malemburg/nrw-landtag-protocols/README.md

 `make start-os`.
 To stop the cluser, run `make stop-os`.

-Be sure that you have set vm.max_map_count=262144 in your /etc/sysctl.conf or run `sudo sysctl -w vm.max_map_count=262144` to dynamically set the value.
+Be sure that you have set vm.max_map_count=262144 in your /etc/sysctl.conf and then run `sudo sysctl -p` to have the values loaded, or run `sudo sysctl -w vm.max_map_count=262144` to dynamically set the value.
 OpenSearch won't start without this setting.